maim-lain/dreams/alice/dom-route.md

 ## Episode 5
 ### Day 9
-- Choose either outfit
+#### Morning:
+- Choose the alternate outfit for an ass scene or choose the normal outfit for a tits scene
 - Check PC -> Take a shower -> Go to Marcus
 - Choose any

+#### Dinner date:
+- Yes
-- Yes -> She's alright
+- She's alright
-- Offer a shot -> Offer a shot
+- Choose "Offer a shot" both times
-- Business consultant -> Mr Catsup
+- Business consultant
+- Mr. Catsup

 <br>
 <br>